Young Artists Program

 During the summer, administrators from many of the world’s leading opera houses visit Glimmerglass to hear the Young Artists in performance.
 Many of the Young Artists are offered roles or representation as a result of their appearances at Glimmerglass.
 Each Young Artist performs in special concerts in the Alice Busch Opera Theater and the Pavilion next to the theater.

 The Young Artists also participate in master classes given by distinguished artists.
 In the past, master classes have been led by Jonathan Miller, John Shirley-Quirk, Theodor Uppman, Phyllis Curtin, Simon Callow, Lorna Haywood, Sherrill Milnes, Evelyn Lear, Thomas Stewart, William Warfield, Vinson Cole and Benita Valente, Steven Blier and Robin Guarino, among others.

 The company is indebted to the Eugene V. and Clare E. Thaw Charitable Trust, through its donation of Lime Kiln, a residence in Cherry Valley where Young Artists live and train during their stay at Glimmerglass.

-Applications for the 2018 season have closed.
+Applications for the 2019 season are now closed.